kevinfiol/PlayniteGistLib/README.md

 }
 ```

 4. Start/Restart Playnite, and select `Update Game Library > Update All` (or just hit F5).
-You can also manually sync to Gists by selecting `Extensions > Sync Library with Gist`.
+You can also manually sync by selecting `Extensions > Sync Library with Gist`.
 Playnite will create or update a Gist with your library data.
-Check `https://gist.github.com/<YOUR_GITHUB_USERNAME>` to see your newly created or updated Gist.
-If you did not already have an existing Gist, your `gist_config.json` will be updated with a new `gist_id`.
+Go to `https://gist.github.com/<YOUR_GITHUB_USERNAME>` to see your newly created or updated Gist.
+If you did not already have an existing Gist, your `gist_config.json` will also be updated with a new `gist_id`.

 If for whatever reason you've run into an error, check the Playnite logs at `$PLAYNITE_DIR/playnite.log` to see what went wrong.
 Use a tool like [jsonlint.org](https://jsonlint.com/) to make sure your `gist_config.json` is valid JSON.